-For Standard v4, the MSD 8918 Tach Signal Pickup is suitable for picking up the RPM signal from the coil primary wire.
+The MSD 8918 Tach Signal Pickup is suitable for picking up the RPM signal from the coil primary wire.
 It senses current passing through a cable, so it works on the primary where the current is high and the voltage is low (this is opposite for the secondary that goes to the spark plug).